How to Hide the Account Protection Section in the Windows Security apps on Windows 11

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Defender Security Center\Account protection

-If those folders do not exist, right-click on the “Windows” folder and create the new keys manually.
+If you don’t see those folders, right-click on the “Windows” folder and create the new keys yourself.

 3. Right-click in the empty space on the right, select New, then DWORD (32-bit) Value.